- Home /

 In our introduction to resiliency, we discussed the importance of resiliency in the face of failure.
 We distinguished between providing resiliency for your processes running on your servers and your critical data itself.

 In this guide, we will walk you through a hands-on implementation for resiliency of your data on Equinix Metal via backups.
-A different guide addresses redundancy.
+For information about redundancy, see the guide Building Resiliency for Data with Redundancy.

-In order to keep things simple, we will not spend time with advanced enterprise backup systems, or any system that coordinates across multiple servers.
-Instead, we will focus on a single server using basic freely available tools.
+In order to keep things simple, we will not spend time on advanced enterprise backup systems, or any system that coordinates across multiple servers.
+Instead, we will focus on what you can do with a single server using basic freely available tools.

 Software and Tools